dustinpfister/blog_posts/_posts/canvas-arc.md

 This method can only be used to draw a circle, rather than say a half circle as I have choses to omit arguments for a start and end radian, and direction.
 It is true that writing a clone of the canvas arc method would not to be to hard, but doing so would not make sense, unless there are some additional features to add, such as being able to set the number of sides in the canvas arc.

-## 7 - Time to have some fun with canvas arc by making animations
+## 7 - Time to have some fun with canvas arc by making deterministic animations

 So I think it games without saying that canvas is one of the more fun an interesting aspects of programing with javaScript.
 Canvas can be used to make html 5 games, and interesting animations that can be a whole world of fun.
 In this section I will be going over some simple canvas animation examples that make use of the canvas arc method.